-The second score on which we think this material may be useful is that of education.
-We presume there is general agreement that the major obstacle to the achievement of our objectives is the exercise of power by those who are opposed to such objectives and, further, that this power constitutes control over the instruments of legimate force and control over the distribution of the material necessities of Life.
-What we must learn, then, is the mechanics of power.
-We must know how the system of power we call Big Business operates.
+of education.
+We presume there is general agreement that the major obstacle to the achievement of our objectives is the exercise of power by those who are opposed to such objectives and, further, that this power constitutes control over the instruments of legitimate force and control over the distribution of the material necessities of life.
+The must learn, then, is the mechanics of power.
+We must know how system of power we call Big Business operates.
 We must know the operational significance of interlocking directorates between major corporations and major banks.
 We must know the specific set of business relationships which make banks powerful in the sense of controlling the distribution of the material benefits of production.
-We must thoroughly understand the political and so cial implications of the concentration of banking control indicated in the report on industries in Natchez.
+We must thoroughly understand the political and social implications of the concentration of banking control indicated in the report on industries in Natchez.
 Finally, we must know how and to what extent the power system that is Big Business affects the day-to-day activity in SNCC projects.

 When we have learned something of the mechanics of power on a large scale, it will become evident that those same mechanics apply on whatever scale power is being applied.
 The bank in New York is not one whit different in its power operations from the bank in McComb, Miss.
-It may be more powerful, indeed, it may effectively control the McComb bank, but the manner in which it exercises this control is precisely the same as the manner in which the McComb bank exercises control of those under its influence.
+It may be more powerful; indeed, it may effectively control the McComb bank, but the manner in which the McComb bank exercises control is precisely the same as the manner in which control is exercised by those influencing it.

 SNCC research suggests to the field staff that, if reports such as this one on Natchez raise questions or excite interest in further exploration of these power relationships, a series of workshops be instituted by the staff, during which project personnel can raise whatever questions they have about the mechanics of economic and political power.
 The workshops can be held in Atlanta, as a part of the SNCC education program, using the facilities of the Atlanta building.
-We would suggest that these workshops be held on a project basis, so that questions raised by staff will relate specifically to their project areas, and to the problems they encounter in everyday project activity.
+We would suggest that these workshops be held on a project basis, so that questions raised by the staff will relate specifically to their ject areas, and to the problems they encounter in everyday project activity.

-Economic Report -- Natchez and Adams County
+Boonomic Report -- Natohez and Adams County

-As of August, 1964, according to the Mississippi State Employment Service, the civilian labor force of Adams County and Natchez was 19,950.
+As of August, 1964, according to the Mississippi State Employment-Service, the civilian labor force of Adams County and Natchez was 19,950.
 Of this number, 670, or 3.4%, were listed as unemployed.
 (We suspect this is a highly distorted figure, particularly because a great number of persons are probably underemployed to the extent they are nearly in as bad shape as are those without any income at all.)
-Of the 19,280 employed, 4,210 or 21.8% were at manufacturing jobs, 12.0% were umployed at agriculture and 45.8% were employed at nonmanufacturing wage and salary jobs.
+Of the 19,280 employed, 4,210 or 21.8% were at manufacturing jobs, 12.0% were employed at agriculture and 45.8% were employed at normanufacturing wage and salary jobs.
 The crucial type of employment here, considering the general trend of economic development in Miss., is the manufacturing job category.
-These are, in general the highest paid, the most satisfactory, and the steadiest jobs.
+These are, in general, the highest paid, the most satisfactory and the steadlest jobs.
 Three northern firms employed about 3,000 of the 4,210 manufacturing personnel.
-The two largest (largest, that is, as to the number of Adams Countians employed) are International Paper Co. with about 1700 workers and Armstrong Tire and Rubber Co., with about 1100 workers.
+The two largest (largest, that is, as to the number of Adams Countians employed) are the International Paper Co. with about 1700 workers and Armstrong Tire and Rubber Co., with about 1100 workers.
 Johns-Manville Products Corporation brings up the rear with something over 300 workers.